 Boot into UEFI from Settings App

-To boot into UEFI from the Settings panel, we are going to use the Advanced Start-up options.
+To boot into UEFI from the Settings panel, we are using the Advanced Start-up options.

 1. Search for “Settings” in the Start menu and open it.
 Go to “Update and Security -> Recovery,” and click on the “Restart Now” button under the Advanced Start-up section.

-3. On the next screen click on the Restart button, and you will be taken to the UEFI screen.
+3. On the next screen, click on the Restart button to be taken to the UEFI screen.